 Detailed notes about how the figures are derived can be found in the specific topic notes section.
 National Economics (NIEIR) - Modelled series

 |South West RED Region - Constant prices||2018/19||2013/14||Change|

-An analysis of the worker productivity by industry sectors in South West RED Region in 2018/19 shows the three highest industries were:
+An analysis of the jobs held by the full-time equivalent local workers in the South West RED Region in 2018/19 shows the three highest industries were:

 - Mining ($916,276)